exploratory-io/book/faq.md

 ## How can I report issues, bugs, or enhancement requests ?

-Please feel free to contact [support@exploratory.io](mailto:support@exploratory.io) with any question!
-We would love to hear any feedback!
+We have a [community page](https://community.exploratory.io) where our users post questions/suggestions and report issues.
+If you need an immediate help feel free to contact [support@exploratory.io](mailto:support@exploratory.io).

 ## What is the best way to keep myself updated with the news ?

-Please follow [@KanAugust](https://twitter.com/KanAugust) at Twitter or subscribe our blog: http://blog.exploratory.io .
+Please follow [@ExploratoryData](https://twitter.com/ExploratoryData) at Twitter or subscribe our blog: http://blog.exploratory.io .

 ## Is Mac OS X supported ?